oracle/learning-library/analytics-library/leverage-adw-oac/ask-direct-questions/ask-direct-questions.md

 ### Prerequisites

-* An Oracle Cloud Free Tier or Paid
+* An Oracle Cloud Free Tier or Paid account
-* You have completed
+* You should have completed
     * Lab 1: Provisioning your Autonomous Database instance
     * Lab 2: Provisioning your Oracle Analytics Cloud instance
     * Lab 3: Connecting OAC to ADW and adjusting Data Set properties